sukykaur/AzureNIST800-171/AnalyticsOverview.md

+# Azure Security and Compliance Blueprint - Data Analytics for NIST SP 800-171

 ## Overview
 This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure that assists with the requirements of NIST Special Publication 800-171.
 It showcases a common reference architecture and demonstrates the proper handling of data in a secure, compliant, multi-tier environment.
 This blueprint demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data analytics solutions in Azure.